Addison Publications News

-The Transylvania Florilegium will be on display in a new exhibition in Bucharest - Wildflowers of Romania.
-This is an opportunity for the book to be seen in the country that is the inspiration and source of its creation.
+The Transylvania Florilegium was on display in an exhibition in Bucharest - Wildflowers of Romania.
+This was a wonderful opportunity for the book to be seen in the country that is the inspiration and source of its creation.

 Wildflowers of Romania